7 Country Music Artists Who Proudly Served In the Military

 5. Kris Kristofferson

-Kris Kristofferson comes from a long line of men in his family who served in the military, which is why he also joined, although he had already attended Oxford University on a Rhodes Scholarship at the time.
+Kris Kristofferson came from a long line of men in his family who served in the military, which is why he also joined, although he had already attended Oxford University on a Rhodes Scholarship at the time.
 Kristofferson became a helicopter pilot, ultimately becoming captain.
 While serving, Kristofferson formed a band.
 When he was given an assignment to teach English at West Point, Kristofferson realized he really wanted to pursue music full-time, declining the assignment.

 6. Willie Nelson